 The BBC is also failing its remit to reflect the diversity of beliefs of its audience and the wider population.
-Half the British population1 do not belong to any religion and at least 36%2 say they share humanist values.
+Over half the British population do not belong to any religion1 and around half of those have a humanist worldview2.
 In Scotland where Humanist weddings are legal, more people choose them than ceremonies conducted by the Church of Scotland or any other denomination or faith.
-Amongst under-30 year olds in the UK, 70% have no faith.3
+Amongst under-30 year olds in the UK, 70% have no faith3.

 To argue, as James Purnell (Director, Radio and Education, BBC) does, that non-religious views are sufficiently represented across ‘the whole of the BBC’s output’ is to miss the point – that humanism is an equal partner in the ‘belief’ category.

-We call on the BBC to address this injustice and include humanists on Thought for the Day.
+We call on the BBC to address this injustice and include humanists, and holders of other non-religious beliefs, on Thought for the Day.

-50.6% describe themselves as belonging to no religion: British Social Attitudes Survey’s 31st report, 2014
+1 53% describe themselves as having no religion: British Social Attitudes Survey’s 2016 report, published 2017

 3 70% of young Britons (16 – 29 year olds) identify as having no religion: ‘Europe’s Young Adults and Religion: findings from the European Social Survey’, a report by St Mary’s University, Twickenham and the Institut Catholique de Paris (ICP) published March 2018.